K-Sato1995/gatsbyBlog/content/posts/React-hooks-for-noobs/index.md

 ---
-title: React hooks for noobs
+title: "React hooks for noobs"
 description: React16.8 introduced a new feature called hooks.
 Hooks would change how you build react applications rather drastically.
 Here is my take to explain what they are.
 slug: react-hooks-for-noobs
 date: 2019-03-07